UI Design for Beginners >

 Summary

-Congratulations, you’ve officially completed our UI design short course and designed your very first app screen!
-Over the last five days, you’ve successfully created a user interface, following each step in the UI design process—from wireframes all the way through to polished product.
+Over the last five lessons, you’ve successfully created a user interface, following each step in the UI design process—from wireframes all the way through to polished product.
 You also learned the fundamental principles of UI design, including color theory, typography, and hierarchy.
-You can now share your app screens with friends and family—or with us on Instagram, tagging us @career_foundry!

-Take the quiz below to make sure you've learned all the important information—and that it really sticks!
+Take the quiz below to make sure you have learned all the important information— and that it really sticks!

 Alana